 Based on a candidate’s social beliefs and philosophy on how the country should be run, he or she registers for a political party.
 Since the United States has a two-party system, Democrats and Republicans share the nation’s political power.
 To determine just how much power each party has, and to makes sure the balance of power shifts according to the needs of citizens, elections for seats in the House of Representatives and Senate occur every two years, and every four years for the presidency.

-The next step in this year’s presidential election process is to hold caucuses and primaries.
+The next step is to hold caucuses and primaries.
 Caucuses are organized local gatherings where voters openly express support for a candidate or party, and decide upon delegates to proceed to each respective party’s National Convention.
 A primary is a state election to help determine which candidates will ultimately run from each party in the general presidential election.
 In primaries, Democrats run against one another and Republicans run against one another.
 The more votes a candidate gets, the more delegates are awarded to represent them at their party’s National Convention.

 An open primary allows registered voters to cast their ballot for any candidate in any party, while a closed primary only allows voters to vote for candidates in the party they’re registered with.

 You may have heard the term “Super Tuesday” as being important during this early stage of the election.
 It’s held on the first Tuesday in March–this year March 1.
-It’s a big day because 12 different states will be holding their primaries, and results can be an indicator of which candidates will end up with the most delegates leading up to The Convention.
+It’s a big day because 12 different states hold their primaries, and results can be an indicator of which candidates will end up with the most delegates leading up to The Convention.

 You can learn more about primaries and caucuses in the video below: